Tehforsch/diman/README.md

 Moreover, Diman is in its early stages of development and APIs will change.

-If you cannot use unstable Rust for your project or require a stable library for your project, consider using [`uom`](https://crates.io/crates/uom) or [`dimensioned`](https://crates.io/crates/dimensioned), both of which do not require any experimental features and are much more mature libraries in general.
+If you cannot use unstable Rust for your project or require a stable library, consider using [`uom`](https://crates.io/crates/uom) or [`dimensioned`](https://crates.io/crates/dimensioned), both of which do not require any experimental features and are much more mature libraries in general.

 ## Features
 * Invalid operations between physical quantities turn into compile errors.